-In the world of mixed martial arts, one league stands above all others: The Ultimate Fighting Championship.
-Even people who aren’t into MMA know about the UFC, and the star power of fighters like Conor McGregor and Jon Jones extends well outside the Octagon.
-Premium streaming services — ESPN+ in particular — have also made it easier than ever for UFC fans to enjoy all the action online, from live fights and pay-per-view events to replays, commentary, interviews, press conferences, and more.
+In the world of mixed martial arts, one league stands above the rest: The Ultimate Fighting Championship.
+Even people who don’t follow MMA know about the UFC, and the star power of fighters like Conor McGregor and Jon Jones now extends well beyond the Octagon.
+Premium streaming services — ESPN+ in particular — have also made it easier than ever for UFC fans to stream all the action online, from live fights and pay-per-view events to replays, commentary, interviews, press conferences, and more.

 How to watch UFC

 You can watch most UFC events with any service (cable, satellite, or streaming) that includes ESPN channels, but ESPN+ is by far the best way to get access to everything – and it’s the only way to watch UFC pay-per-view events.
 These PPVs are the ones you don’t want to miss: So far for 2021, we’ve already seen MMA legend Conor McGregor step back into the Octagon, and more great stuff is coming down the pipe as the year progresses.

 ESPN+ is a premium streaming service which the sports broadcaster launched in early 2018.
 Sports content tends to have stricter regional restrictions than other types of media, which is part of the reason why ESPN was slower than others to join the streaming revolution; now that ESPN+ is here, though, it has grown into a must-have app for fans of MMA, boxing, and all kinds of other sports like Major League Soccer.